KojiShiono/SelfDrivingCar/Model_Predictive_Control/README.md

 # Model Predictive Control Project
 ---
 ### Overview
-Model predictive controller (MPC) is a type of controller that uses physical model to generate the optimal trajectory for the vehicle to follow.
-MPC simulates different actuator inputs to generate trajectories, and then find the optimal ...
+Model predictive controller (MPC) is a type of controller that uses physical model to decide the optimal actuator commands for the vehicle.
+MPC simulates different actuator commands to generate trajectories, and then find the optimal one by minimizing the cost function.
+The cost function is defined based on the importance of each factor.
 Since MPC is actively predicting future vehicle states, it is more robust against latency in the actuator than PID controller.

 In this project, kinematic vehicle model was used, and the states are given as following equations:
 !["Kinematic Equations, image courtecy: Udacity"](model_eq.png)